 Sea turtles in tropical cyclones

 Collecting sea turtle-borne temperature and depth sensor data with Argos satellite telemetry tags helps to sample the first 100 m layer of tropical oceans, where tropical storms and cyclones take their energy.
-It also enables to understand the behaviour of sea turtles trapped in these extreme events.
+It also enables to understand the behaviour of sea turtles trapped in extreme events such as tropical cyclones.

 Photo: a sea turtle with an Argos PTT (credit Kelonia)

 As seen in Data collected from animals can help ocean observing systems, the automated ocean observing network suffers from a number of gaps that could potentially be filled by animal-borne sensors (a.k.a biologging) such as Argos tags deployed on sea turtles (see also Olive Ridley turtles help in ocean climate forecasting).
 As mentioned in the article, one of the benefits of using sea turtles to sample the structure of the ocean lies in the much higher sampling frequency than e.g. Argo drifters (10-day cycle), as these animals are diving and surfacing to breath up to 30 times per day.